Stepping Stone (Jimi Hendrix song): History

 "Stepping Stone" first appeared, in part, when Jimi Hendrix performed at the Woodstock Festival on August 18, 1969, with an interim band, sometimes referred to as Gypsy, Sun and Rainbows.
 Hendrix incorporated the song's rhythm into the long rendition of "Voodoo Child (Slight Return)".
 The band attempted to record the song (which was then known as "Sky Blues Today") in the studio on August 30.
 On November 14, Hendrix and Miles recorded several takes; one is included on the 2018 compilation Both Sides of the Sky.

 "Stepping Stone" was first played live with Cox and Miles during the second show at the Fillmore East on December 31, 1969, and again during the first show of January 1, 1970.
 These were the only live performances of the song.

 Into 1970 the band continued work on the song at Record Plant Studios, recording three takes with the name "I'm a Man" on January 7, the third of which provided the basic track with which they would work.
 They revisited the take on January 20, adding guitar overdubs and renaming it "Sky Blues Today", and another mix was prepared on January 22.
 More mixing was completed on February 12, and on February 15 the master take, which was later renamed "Stepping Stone" was recorded and subsequently prepared for release with "Izabella".
 The single, appearing with the name "Hendrix Band of Gypsys" was released on April 8, 1970, by Reprise Records.
 It is included on the compilations Kiss the Sky (1984) and Voodoo Child: The Jimi Hendrix Collection (2001).
+Record World said that the "fantastic blues-rocker is a stone gas."

 After the single release "Stepping Stone", Hendrix added to the song.
 On June 26, 1970, he and Mitch Mitchell, who had rejoined the band, recorded new guitar and drum parts respectively.
 With these changes, the song was later released on War Heroes in 1972 and First Rays of the New Rising Sun in 1997.
 With drum overdubs by Bruce Gary in January 1995, it was included on Voodoo Soup.